marcocardile/pawtracker/README.md

-# PawTracker
+# Puppy Planner

-PawTracker is an application for managing and tracking the daily activities and information of your furry friends.
+Puppy Planner is an application for managing and tracking the daily activities and information of your furry friends.

 ## Main Features